-MENG 1204 Engineering Graphics
+MENG 1204 Engineering Graphics for Mechanical Engineers

-Introduction to computer aided drafting using CAD software and sketching to generate two and three-dimensional drawings based on the conventions of engineering graphical communication; topics include spatial relationships, multi-view projections and sectioning, dimensioning, graphical presentation of data and fundamentals of computer graphics.
+Credit: 2 | Lecture: 1 | Lab: 3 Introduction to computer aided drafting using CAD software and sketching to generate two and three-dimensional drawings based on the conventions of engineering graphical communication; topics include spatial relationships, multi-view projections and sectioning, dimensioning, graphical presentation of data and fundamentals of computer graphics.
+A grade of "C" or better is required in all prerequisite courses.
+Prerequisites: MATH 1314 or equivalent.